codingdavinci/relaunch2018/README.md

 ## Installation

 The project was set up using the [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project).
-Installation requires [Composer](https://getcomposer.org/) for managing PHP packages and [npm](https://www.npmjs.com/), which is bundled with [Node.js](https://nodejs.org/), for JavaScript packages.
+Installation requires [Composer](https://getcomposer.org/) for managing PHP packages and [Node.js](https://nodejs.org/), for compiling [SCSS files](https://sass-lang.com/).

 1. Pull the repository contents.
-2. Run `composer install` (using flag `--no-dev` in production environment) to download all required components available on [packagist.org](https://packagist.org/).
+2. Run `composer install` (using flag `--no-dev` in production environment) to download the first set of required components.
-3. Run `npm install` to download all required packages available on [npmjs.com](https://www.npmjs.com/).
+3. Run `npm install` to download the remaining set of required components.
 4. Run `gulp`, which is installed through npm, to copy files loaded by npm to appropriate directories and to compile SCSS to CSS files.
 5. Configure the web root to point to the `web` subdirectory.
 6. The CMS installation may be run by using a browser to access the web interface in the domain’s base path as configured in step 5.
 During the installation process, select the “Config Installer” installation profile to import configuration from `../config/sync`.